bgpedersen/json-server-with-data/README.md

 ---

-Get up and running with pre-filled JSON API server
+Quick starter for JSON API server with existing data

 ## 📝 Table of Contents